MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-offline-overview.md

 ## Mobile offline-first

 After offline is configured, anyone who uses the [Power Apps mobile app](run-powerapps-on-mobile.md) can also use the app in offline mode.
 The Power Apps mobile app always runs offline-first, either with or without an internet connection.
-This new functionality optimizes offline performance and creates a consistent experience for users as they change locations:<!--note from editor: The wording changes in the previous sentence are suggested.
-I added a colon to the end because the list (which I don't think really needs to be an ordered list?) needs an introduction.
-I'm not sure that this is the best way to introduce the list because as noted below, I'm not sure what these list items are referring to.-->
+This new functionality optimizes offline performance and creates a consistent experience for users as they change locations:

 -	**Online**: Occurs when an internet connection is available, but offline mode isn't set up.
 The mobile app functions similar to using the app with an internet connection on your PC.
 When the internet connection is lost, the mobile app is unusable.
-Not recommended.<!--note from editor: I'm not sure what "Occurs" and "Not recommended" refer to here.
-I assume this isn't a setting that the user chooses anywhere, so I'm not sure what the user is meant to do with this statement.-->
+Not recommended.
--	**Offline-first without an internet connection**: Data is downloaded, and all changes are saved to your mobile device.<!--note from editor: Is this saying the same thing as the next paragraph? ("Data is downloaded to the device, and all changes are saved locally") If so, can they be worded exactly the same?
-If not, can you specify where data is downloaded to?--> When the internet connection is restored, the changes are automatically synced to the server.
+-	**Offline-first without an internet connection**: Data is downloaded, and all changes are saved to your mobile device.
+When the internet connection is restored, the changes are automatically synced to the server.
 - **Offline-first with an internet connection**: Data is downloaded to the device, and all changes are saved locally.
 Because there's an internet connection, the app will automatically attempt to sync every few minutes.

 For more information, go to [Set up and use mobile offline-first](work-in-offline-mode.md).